Brought to you by

 Best for: A special date night or celebration

-Chef Kayla-Ann Osborn’s open plan kitchen and restaurant boasts gorgeous décor with a menu that features beautifully presented seasonal food.
-The menu changes almost daily but could feature the likes of free-range chicken, oysters with mushroom ravioli and chicken jus; Kent-inspired pork terrine with piccalilli and salsa verde; or butter-poached langoustine with sweet potato, ginger and coral butter.
+Chef Kayla-Ann Osborn’s open-plan kitchen and restaurant boasts gorgeous décor with a menu that features beautifully presented seasonal food.
+The menu changes almost daily, but could feature the likes of melt-in-the-mouth tuna sashimi; chicken oysters with mushroom tortellini; and roasted dusky kob with mussels, Turkish lentils, and burnt lemon.

 This trendy gastropub attracts a stylish crowd with its booth seating, centre-stage bar and stylish pub grub.
 There’s a pie of the day, mussels, tasty burgers and mac ’n cheese, as well as lighter beer, snack boards and jaffles.
 Grab one of the comfy window seats with views onto bustling Chartwell Drive.